efdigital/ll-learninglocker/MONGODB_8_UPGRADE_NOTES.md

 - All deprecated Mongoose connection options have been removed
 - All deprecated MongoDB methods have been updated to their modern equivalents
-- ObjectId constructor calls now use the required `new` keyword
+- ObjectId constructor calls now use the required `new` keyword in both production and test code
 - Connection pooling configuration updated for MongoDB Driver 6.x compatibility
+- All callback-based Mongoose operations converted to async/await pattern

+## Known Issues Fixed

+- **ObjectId Constructor**: The major breaking change in MongoDB 8 is that ObjectId must be instantiated with the `new` keyword
+- **Connection Options**: All deprecated Mongoose connection options have been removed
+- **Method Deprecations**: All deprecated query methods have been updated to their modern equivalents
+- **Callback Support Removal**: All Mongoose methods no longer accept callbacks and have been converted to promises

+The codebase is now fully compatible with MongoDB 8 and Mongoose 8.

 ## Next Steps Required